adamjralph/protojs/README.md

 #### Use of Selectors
 Ids will be used for for selecting elements with JavaScript (getElementsById).
 Classes will be used for styling with CSS.

+Class groups inlude:
+* input - for styling all input fields
+* btn - for styling all buttons
 #### The HTML elements
 * h1 for name and purpose of app
     - ID of heading